TimonPost/laminar/README.md

 Laminar was designed to be used within the [Amethyst][amethyst] game engine but is usable without it.

+If you are new to laminar or networking in general, We strongly recommend taking a look at the [laminar book][book]

 [amethyst]: https://github.com/amethyst/amethyst

 # Concepts